Bereishit, Lekh-Lekha, & Vayeira: Talking Back

 Answer: Only one, but that God makes the other gods that are hanging around feel included and empowered.

-Apparently God is considerate of other gods.
+Apparently God is considerate of other gods, at least in the book of Genesis.

 1. The first place in the Torah where the word elohim definitely refers to plural gods is Genesis 3:5 in the Garden of Eden story.